skeeto/skeeto.github.com/_posts/2017-09-01-Ten-Years-of-Blogging.markdown

     * 40,500 unique visitors
     * #1 most popular, not even counting the Japanese publication

-Note that all but the last has been published for less than time than our paper.
+Note that all but the last has been published for less time than our paper.
 The average time on these pages is between 5 and 6 minutes, so these are actual readers, not just visitors that take one glance and leave.
 Thanks to the information age, **a technical blog article on established blog can reach an audience 100 times larger than a journal for a fraction of the effort and cost**.
 There are other benefits, too: